sesame-project/simulationBasedTesting/README-windows.md

 ## Troubleshooting

-If you get "registered resource factory is needed" on loading the models, probably forgot to set the REPO\_BASE\_PATH in ModelPathDefinition.java to the correct value?
+If you get "registered resource factory is needed** on loading the models, probably forgot to set the REPO\_BASE\_PATH in ModelPathDefinition.java to the correct value?